vizchallenge/vivrichards600.github.io/_posts/2017-04-02-what-do-testers-need-to-know-these-days.md

 In each interview they ask some very basic testing questions (what is black box testing, white box, what is quality, boundary testing, regression etc..) and then it jumps quickly in to a very technical conversation.
 Is this because of my background or is this the way testing is going?
 I don't know?

-I personally think testers need to be aware of what's going on in the dev world - go to meet-ups (www.meetup.com) or conferences (www.swanseacon.co.uk - sorry for the shameless plug :wink: ) and be aware of what's going on, read some blogs or belong to this awesome forum and see what people are talking about, play around with some basic html/css/javascript, maybe tinker with Selenium Webdriver or the recorder.
+I personally think testers need to be aware of what's going on in the dev world - go to meet-ups (http://www.meetup.com) or conferences (http://www.swanseacon.co.uk - sorry for the shameless plug ;) ) and be aware of what's going on, read some blogs, play around with some basic html/css/javascript, maybe tinker with Selenium Webdriver or the recorder.